Metadrop/behat-contexts/README.md

 ### DrupalExtendedContext

-  This context extend DrupalRawContext with steps related to Drupal and its modules.
+  This context extends DrupalRawContext with steps related to Drupal and its modules.

 #### Steps